justinwiley/vampire/README.md

 ## Caveats

  - Objects in your hierachy must respond to a method called "children" which produces an array-like list of children
+ - The entire object graph will be loaded into memory
  - No tail-recursion, so quite possible to have a stack overflow for super-deep hierarchies
  - "It sure would be nice to apply an arbitrary block to a hierarchy, instead of having to create a method and pass it around."
 I agree.